opbandit/giddy/README.md

 # Giddy
-Giddy is a ruby gem for interacting with the Getty API.
+Giddy is a Ruby gem for interacting with the {Getty Images Connect API}[https://github.com/gettyimages/connect].

 # Installation